Is Your Child Facing A Criminal Charge in Wisconsin?

-Children under the age of 17 who are charged with a criminal offense are charged with juvenile delinquency, or committing a delinquent act.
-The consequences of a conviction of juvenile delinquency can be very high.
-If your child has been charged with a delinquent act, contact me, juvenile crime defense attorney Craig Kuhary, as soon as possible.
+Children under the age of 17 who are charged with a criminal offense in Wisconsin are charged with juvenile delinquency, or committing a delinquent act.
+The consequences of a conviction of juvenile delinquency can be steep.
+If your child has been charged with a delinquent act, contact me, Waukesha juvenile crime defense attorney Craig Kuhary, as soon as possible.

-I have safeguarded the rights and freedoms of juveniles for more than two decades.
-As an experienced defense attorney, I know that these matters are serious and time-sensitive, which is why I offer legal counsel 24/7.
+For over two decades, I have safeguarded the rights and freedoms of juveniles.
+As an experienced Wisconsin criminal defense attorney, I know that these matters are serious and time-sensitive, which is why I offer legal counsel 24/7.
 You can rely on me to investigate and aggressively represent your child in their juvenile crime case.

 Consequences Of A Juvenile Delinquency Conviction